AnilKadiyala/motion-facebook-sdk/README.md

 2. Navigate to `Documents/FacebookSDK` and copy `FBiOSSDK`, `Headers` and `Resources`
 3. Create a `vendor/FacebookSDK3` folder in your RubyMotion project and paste the above in
 4. Rename `FBiOSSDK` to `FBiOSSDK.a`
-5. Edit your Rake file to include the necessary frameworks and libs and vendor_projects as seen in this projects sample Rake-file
+5. Edit your Rake file to include the necessary frameworks and libs and vendor_projects as seen in this projects sample Rake
 6. Done!